Florida hospital closes maternity ward over COVID staff shortages - NewsBreak

 FORT LAUDERDALE, Fla.
 (AP) — A South Florida hospital has temporarily closed its maternity ward due to staff shortages related to recent outbreaks of COVID-19.

-Mothers-to-be who had planned on giving birth at Holy Cross Health in Fort Lauderdale will have to find another option.Omicron could be ‘beginning of the end’ former Trump health official says
+Mothers-to-be who had planned on giving birth at Holy Cross Health in Fort Lauderdale will have to find another option.Businesses struggling as employees call out sick

 Holy Cross spokeswoman Christine Walker says in a statement: “In the best interest of patient safety, the Labor and Delivery unit is on diversion until further notice.”
 She says the Neonatal Intensive Care Unit and Post-Partum units at the hospital remain open.

-Nearby hospitals including Memorial Healthcare System and Broward Health are taking on patients from Holy Cross in the meantime.Moore High School mourning death of senior baseball player after early-morning crash involving other teens
+Nearby hospitals including Memorial Healthcare System and Broward Health are taking on patients from Holy Cross in the meantime.Expired COVID-19 tests could skew results

 The announcement from Holy Cross comes as Florida continues to shatter daily records for new COVID cases, which are most likely fueled by the omicron variant.
 The variant is now the dominant strain across the United States.